Search: 258 results

 Verse ConceptsPeople Stripping PeoplePeople Stripping Off

-And they cut off his head, and stripped off his armor, and sent into the land of the Philistines round about, to publish it in the house of their idols, and among the people.
+And they cut off his head, and stripped off his armour, and sent into the land of the Philistines round about, to publish it in the house of their idols, and among the people.

 Verse ConceptsBeheadingPeople Stripping PeoplePeople Stripping OffSkullsGood News